No. 12 Squadron RAAF: Helicopter squadron

 No. 12 Squadron was re-formed at Amberley on 3 September 1973 to fly the RAAF's twelve new CH-47C Chinook helicopters.
 The helicopters were shipped from the United States to Brisbane on board the aircraft carrier HMAS Melbourne, and arrived in Australia in March 1974.
 The squadron made its first flight in the aircraft on 8 July 1974, and was declared operational with the type in December that year.
 The Chinooks were primarily used to support Australian Army units based in northern Australia, though they also occasionally conducted air-sea rescues, provided flood relief and performed a range of other tasks in support of the civil authorities.
 Unusual tasks included placing lighthouses in isolated locations and air conditioning plants on the roofs of tall buildings and supporting police anti-narcotics operations.
 In late August 1980 one of No. 12 Squadron's Chinooks flew from Amberley to Malaysia to recover a crashed Royal Malaysian Air Force S-61 Nuri helicopter; this was the longest helicopter deployment undertaken by the RAAF to that time.

 Due to the need to reduce defence expenditure, the Australian government decided to retire the Chinook helicopters in 1989.
 Following the retirement of the Chinooks on 30 June 1989, No. 12 Squadron was disbanded on 25 August 1989.
 While it was hoped that the Army's new S-70A Blackhawk helicopters could fulfill some of the Chinook's roles, this was not successful.
 As a result, four of the ex-RAAF CH-47Cs were upgraded to CH-47D standard and assigned to 'C' Squadron of the Army's 5th Aviation Regiment from 1995.

+Maritime patrol

+No. 12 Squadron was re-raised in October 2025 to operate Boeing P-8 Poseidon maritime patrol aircraft.
+It is based at RAAF Base Edinburgh and operates alongside No. 11 Squadron, which is also equipped with Poseidons.